ArbitrumFoundation/governance/docs/security-council-manager.md

 ### Remove member

-Can be called by the Emergency Security Council and the Removal Governor.
+Can be called by the Non-Emergency Security Council and the Removal Governor.
 Is used to remove a member.
 The Constitution allows members to be removed if 9 of 12 members wish them to be, or if the DAO votes to remove a member and 10% of votable tokens cast a vote, with 5/6 of voted tokens are in favour of removal.

 ### Add member

-Can only be called by the Emergency Security Council.
+Can only be called by the Non-Emergency Security Council.
 Can only be called if the there are less than 12 members in the Security Council because at least one has been removed.

 ### Replace member

-Can only be called by the Emergency Security Council.
+Can only be called by the Non-Emergency Security Council.
 This is a utility function to allow the council to call Remove and Add in the same transaction.
 Semantically this means that an entity has been removed from the council, and a different one has been added.

 ### Rotate member

-Can only be called by the Emergency Security Council.
+Can only be called by the Non-Emergency Security Council.
 Functionally this is the same as Replace, however semantically it infers different intent.
 Rotate should be called when a entity wish to replace their address, but it is the same entity that controls the newly added address.

 ### Add Security Council

-Can be called by DAO and the emergency security council.
+Can be called by DAO and the Non-Emergency Security Council.
 Adds an additional security council whose members will be updated by the election system.

 ### Remove Security Council

-Can be called by DAO and the emergency security council.
+Can be called by DAO and the Non-Emergency Security Council.
 Removes a security council from being updated by the election system.

 ## Race conditions